elunna/nerfhack-changelog/README.md

 ### VALKYRIE
 * More fire traps on valk quest
+* Valkyries get a winter wolf cub as a starting pet.
+* They can also tame winter wolves and winter wolf cubs as domestic pets.

 **Skill adjustments for valkyries:**
 | skill  | NetHack | ->  | NerfHack |